CSC322-Grinnell/oral-history-app/README.md

 In addition to the Wordpress site, we were provided with http://oralhistory.nypl.org/neighborhoods/trans-history as an example of the kind of display and interaction AJ wants from the Interviews page, with some differences listed in the To-Do section below.

-We used the Rails Starter Kit.
+We used the Rails Starter Kit to get started with the static webpages and login.
+Find the documentation here: https://github.com/CSC322-Grinnell/rails_starter_kit?fbclid=IwAR1vbWUv3Jx6c_TUMjKJz8vCV3ItRNGIlQCVHFpS9b2yix0u05PdTEBc2pI

 We also used the Learn Enough Ruby to be Dangerous Tutorial by Hartl (4th Ed.)